Panagora Asset Management Inc. Buys 324,417 Shares of Hill-Rom Holdings, Inc. (NYSE:HRC)

 Panagora Asset Management Inc. increased its stake in Hill-Rom Holdings, Inc. (NYSE:HRC) by 477.2% in the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 392,394 shares of the medical technology company’s stock after acquiring an additional 324,417 shares during the quarter.
 Panagora Asset Management Inc. owned 0.60% of Hill-Rom worth $44,572,000 at the end of the most recent reporting period.

 Several other large investors also recently added to or reduced their stakes in the company.
 BlackRock Inc. increased its stake in shares of Hill-Rom by 3.5% in the 1st quarter.
 BlackRock Inc. now owns 6,553,979 shares of the medical technology company’s stock valued at $724,084,000 after acquiring an additional 224,213 shares in the last quarter.
-Victory Capital Management Inc. increased its stake in shares of Hill-Rom by 4.9% in the 2nd quarter.
-Victory Capital Management Inc. now owns 3,651,810 shares of the medical technology company’s stock valued at $414,809,000 after acquiring an additional 171,077 shares in the last quarter.
-UBS Asset Management Americas Inc. increased its stake in shares of Hill-Rom by 27.6% in the 1st quarter.
-UBS Asset Management Americas Inc. now owns 2,118,602 shares of the medical technology company’s stock valued at $234,063,000 after acquiring an additional 458,016 shares in the last quarter.
-Boston Trust Walden Corp increased its stake in shares of Hill-Rom by 1.6% in the 2nd quarter.
-Boston Trust Walden Corp now owns 812,813 shares of the medical technology company’s stock valued at $92,328,000 after acquiring an additional 13,007 shares in the last quarter.
-Finally, Principal Financial Group Inc. increased its stake in shares of Hill-Rom by 23.5% in the 2nd quarter.
-Principal Financial Group Inc. now owns 675,092 shares of the medical technology company’s stock valued at $76,684,000 after acquiring an additional 128,249 shares in the last quarter.
+Victory Capital Management Inc. increased its stake in Hill-Rom by 4.9% during the 2nd quarter.
+Victory Capital Management Inc. now owns 3,651,810 shares of the medical technology company’s stock valued at $414,809,000 after purchasing an additional 171,077 shares in the last quarter.
+UBS Asset Management Americas Inc. increased its stake in Hill-Rom by 27.6% during the 1st quarter.
+UBS Asset Management Americas Inc. now owns 2,118,602 shares of the medical technology company’s stock valued at $234,063,000 after purchasing an additional 458,016 shares in the last quarter.
+Boston Trust Walden Corp increased its stake in Hill-Rom by 1.6% during the 2nd quarter.
+Boston Trust Walden Corp now owns 812,813 shares of the medical technology company’s stock valued at $92,328,000 after purchasing an additional 13,007 shares in the last quarter.
+Finally, Principal Financial Group Inc. increased its stake in Hill-Rom by 23.5% during the 2nd quarter.
+Principal Financial Group Inc. now owns 675,092 shares of the medical technology company’s stock valued at $76,684,000 after purchasing an additional 128,249 shares in the last quarter.
 Institutional investors own 84.11% of the company’s stock.

 Shares of NYSE HRC traded down $0.20 during trading on Friday, hitting $150.50.
 The stock had a trading volume of 2,434,693 shares, compared to its average volume of 605,198.
 Hill-Rom Holdings, Inc. has a 12 month low of $80.31 and a 12 month high of $152.37.
 The company has a debt-to-equity ratio of 0.81, a current ratio of 1.38 and a quick ratio of 1.03.
 The company has a market capitalization of $9.91 billion, a PE ratio of 42.39 and a beta of 0.60.
 The firm has a fifty day moving average of $134.74 and a two-hundred day moving average of $119.51.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
-Stockholders of record on Friday, September 17th will be paid a $0.24 dividend.
-The ex-dividend date is Thursday, September 16th.
-This represents a $0.96 annualized dividend and a dividend yield of 0.64%.
-Hill-Rom’s payout ratio is 17.36%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
+Investors of record on Friday, September 17th will be issued a $0.24 dividend.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 0.64%.
+The ex-dividend date of this dividend is Thursday, September 16th.
+Hill-Rom’s dividend payout ratio (DPR) is currently 17.36%.

-Several research firms have recently weighed in on HRC.
+A number of analysts have commented on the stock.
+Morgan Stanley boosted their price target on shares of Hill-Rom from $130.00 to $148.00 and gave the company an “overweight” rating in a research note on Monday, August 2nd.
 KeyCorp lowered shares of Hill-Rom from an “overweight” rating to a “sector weight” rating in a research note on Wednesday, September 8th.
-Bank of America lowered shares of Hill-Rom from a “buy” rating to a “neutral” rating and set a $130.00 price target for the company. in a research note on Tuesday, August 10th.
-Morgan Stanley boosted their price target on shares of Hill-Rom from $130.00 to $148.00 and gave the company an “overweight” rating in a research note on Monday, August 2nd.
-Finally, Robert W. Baird lowered shares of Hill-Rom from an “outperform” rating to a “neutral” rating and boosted their price target for the company from $150.00 to $156.00 in a research note on Friday, September 3rd.
-Four equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat.com, the company has an average rating of “Hold” and an average target price of $136.33.
+Robert W. Baird lowered shares of Hill-Rom from an “outperform” rating to a “neutral” rating and boosted their price target for the company from $150.00 to $156.00 in a research note on Friday, September 3rd.
+Finally, Bank of America lowered shares of Hill-Rom from a “buy” rating to a “neutral” rating and set a $130.00 price target for the company. in a research note on Tuesday, August 10th.
+Four equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $136.33.

-In related news, SVP Mary Kay Ladone sold 9,056 shares of the business’s stock in a transaction dated Wednesday, July 28th.
-The shares were sold at an average price of $127.62, for a total value of $1,155,726.72.
-Following the transaction, the senior vice president now directly owns 2,698 shares of the company’s stock, valued at approximately $344,318.76.
+In related news, SVP Mary Kay Ladone sold 8,349 shares of the business’s stock in a transaction dated Friday, July 23rd.
+The shares were sold at an average price of $120.00, for a total value of $1,001,880.00.
+Following the transaction, the senior vice president now directly owns 5,698 shares of the company’s stock, valued at approximately $683,760.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Corporate insiders own 0.69% of the company’s stock.
+0.69% of the stock is currently owned by insiders.

 Hill-Rom Company Profile